leolalvay/pontryagin_solver/python/docs/core/pa_bundle.md

 ## 8) Key takeaway

-The PA bundle defines a finite control set $\mathcal U_{\mathrm{bundle}}$ and hence a surrogate Hamiltonian $\bar H$.
-It is the main mechanism that makes the Hamiltonian minimization practical and reusable across time, especially in problems where the true minimizer is not captured well by box corners alone (e.g., interior solutions such as LQR).
+The PA bundle stores controls $\{u^{(i)}\}$ and induces a **piecewise-affine upper bound** $\bar H$ of the true Hamiltonian $H$ (upper bound because the minimization is restricted to a subset of admissible controls).
+It is the main mechanism that makes Hamiltonian evaluation practical and reusable across time, especially in problems where the true minimizer is not captured well by box corners alone (e.g., interior solutions such as LQR).